AbdulBarrMohammed/Social-Soothe/README.md

 # Social Soothe

-Social Soothe is a web application that helps people cope with social anxiety.
-Users can take daily mood journals, create a social tree where each flower on the tree is a different social interaction that they described and completed, take breathing exercises to calm their anxiety, earn rewards for completing mood journals and adding to their social tree and have a dashboard that summarizes their overall mental state based on what they did on the app.
+Social Soothe is a web application designed to help individuals manage social anxiety.
+Users can maintain daily mood journals, build a "social tree" where each flower represents a social interaction they have described and completed, and practice breathing exercises to alleviate anxiety.
+The web app also rewards users for completing mood journals and adding flowers to their social tree.
+Additionally, it provides a personalized dashboard summarizing their overall mental state based on their activity within the app.

 ## Functionality